hakareem/database/06_design_create/recipe/accounts_recipe.md

    all_accounts.length # 1
    all_accounts.first.username # "tyson"

- # "updates an artist information"
+ # "updates an account information"
    repo = AccountRepository.new

    account = repo.find(1)